-copyright liability, allowed copyright owners to largely avoid having to sue legitimate Internet sites and services to have user material taken down, and enabled Internet industries to thrive without the fear of horrific liability for conduct that they cannot fully control.
-It also has enshrined a notice and takedown culture on the Internet that has largely been emulated internationally111 and even applied in other areas of law.112
+111One of the reasons that there have not been as many cases construing the DMCA as other statutes that address service provider liability and user misconduct (infra §§ 37.05 (the Communications Decency Act), 49.03 copyright liability, allowed copyright owners to largely avoid having to sue legitimate Internet sites and services to have user material taken down, and enabled Internet industries to thrive without the fear of horrific liability for conduct that they cannot fully control.
+It also has enshrined a notice and takedown culture on the Internet that has largely been emulated internationally112 and even applied in other areas of law.113

 While the DMCA service provider safe harbors have been construed to date exclusively through case law, the U.S. Copyright Office announced its intention to study the effectiveness of the DMCA on December 31, 2015 and subsequently received submissions and held hearings in New York and San Francisco to address a series of questions posed by the U.S. Copyright Office.
-It is possible that in the coming years the Copyright Office may issue regulations or propose legislation to modify the DMCA.
+In its report, released in May 2020, the Copyright Office ultimately chose not to recommend any legislative amendments.
+In may issue regulations or propose legislation to modify the DMCA.